Assassination of Shinzo Abe: Memorial

 In the aftermath of the assassination, the Nara City government considered erecting a monument on the site where Abe was shot.
 After opposition from residents, the plans were abandoned, and an unmarked flowerbed that was part of an already planned redevelopment scheme of the area now serves as a de facto memorial.
 The exact spot of Abe's assassination is in the middle of a newly repaved road that was opened for traffic in April 2023.
+A memorial monument for Shinzo Abe was established at Osaka Gokoku Shrine in Osaka, Japan (Kensei-Junnan-no-hi).
+The stone monument was unveiled by Akie Abe, Koutaro Takaoka (a great-great-grandson of Taisuke Itagaki), and others on 26 July 2025.

 Misinformation

 Video capturing the surrounding area of the assassination from the sky by the television station was widely shared online by conspiracy theorists as a proof of Abe's death by sniper rifle, instead of Yamagami's homemade gun, from the roof of the nearby shopping mall Sanwa City Saidaiji.
 The conspiracy theory claimed that there was a white tent spotted on the roof of the mall in the video, and that tent was used as a hideout by the sniper.
 The management company of Sanwa City Saidaiji clarified that the tent was set up for the purpose of cleaning the ventilation ducts, and denied the possibility that it could have been used by anyone without authorisation.
 A comedian admitted that he was responsible for spreading this conspiracy theory online.
 After receiving criticism, he published an apology video on YouTube.

 Several media outlets misidentified the video game developer Hideo Kojima as the assassin.
 The misreporting allegedly stemmed from jokes on the online message board 4chan and Twitter that were taken as fact and subsequently published by the far-right French politician Damien Rieu, the Greek news outlet ANT1, and the Iranian website Mashregh News.
 ANT1 additionally reported that the suspect was "passionate about Che Guevara", circulating an image of Kojima wearing a Soviet ushanka in front of a portrait of Che Guevara, while Rieu posted that same image with the caption "the far-left kill".
 ANT1 uploaded the broadcast to its YouTube account, but later removed it.
 Rieu took down the original tweet and issued an apology.
 Kojima's company, Kojima Productions, condemned the false reports and threatened legal action against those perpetuating the rumour.
+Coincidentally, Yamagami, the actual perpetrator, had a Twitter account by the handle @333_hill in reference to the video game series Silent Hill, a franchise which Kojima had prior involvement with the cancelled Silent Hills project.

 Some social media users also falsely claimed that a fabricated tweet by Abe, detailing supposed information that could incriminate Hillary Clinton, led to his death.